Want to write for DIVA? Check out our guide for all you need to know…

 If we like your idea, we will respond.
-If you wish to send work to us on spec for consideration, do not send original artwork or sole copies of written material.
+We apologise for not responding to those whose ideas we’re not so keen on.
+This is due to the sheer volume of email we receive.
+If you wish to send work to us on spec for consideration, please do not send original artwork or sole copies of written material.

-Below is a rough breakdown of DIVA’s regular content
+A rough breakdown of DIVA’s regular content:

 Diatribe: Provocative opinion-pieces on issues of interest to readership; News features: brief and in-depth; Cartoon strips: British lesbian cartoonists always sought!; Digest: We carry reviews and previews of films, music and books, written by our section editors (regarding books, we try to balance UK with international writers, and achieve coverage of literary and popular fiction and non-fiction in limited space.
 Books that are difficult to order or access in the UK are unlikely to receive reviews); Interview features: With women of interest to the readership; Real life: Interview-based features focusing on issues affecting the readership; Q&A: Short, interview-based profiles of faces to watch in a variety of fields; Fashion: Redefining lesbian style – fresh angles always welcome!; British and foreign features: articles on the following subjects and themes are always popular – relationships, sexuality, gender, ethical dilemmas, political activism, style and fashion, social trends, profiles of individual lesbians and bisexual women, spirituality, history, satire, sport; Scene coverage: photos and vox pops with punters at lesbian venues, particularly outside London.